Jefferson Airplane: 1967–1970: Heavier sound and improvisation

-In September 1969, Kaukonen and Casady played a week of acoustic-based concerts at the New Orleans House in Berkeley, California, as Hot Tuna; recordings culled from this engagement were released as the band's eponymous debut album in 1970.
-This initial Hot Tuna album was remarkably successful, reaching No. 30 on the U.S. album chart.
-Over the next two years, the various configurations of Hot Tuna began to occupy more and more of Casady's and Kaukonen's time, contributing to the growing divisions within Jefferson Airplane that came to a head in 1972.

-In December 1969, the Airplane played at the Altamont Free Concert at Altamont Speedway in California.
-Following the Grateful Dead's withdrawal from the program, they became the only band to perform at all three of the iconic rock festivals of the 1960s—Altamont, Monterey Pop, and Woodstock.
-Headlined by The Rolling Stones, the concert was marred by violence.
-Balin was knocked out during a scuffle with Hells Angels members who had been hired to act as "security."
-The event became notorious for the fatal stabbing of black teenager Meredith Hunter in front of the stage by Hells Angels "guards" after he pulled out a revolver during the Stones' performance.
-This incident was the centerpiece of the documentary film Gimme Shelter.
+In December 1969, Jefferson Airplane played at the Altamont Free Concert at Altamont Speedway in California.
+Following the Grateful Dead's withdrawal from the program, they became the only band to perform at all three of the iconic rock festivals of the 1960s — Monterey Pop, Woodstock and Altamont.
+Headlined by the Rolling Stones, the concert was marred by violence.
+Balin was punched on stage during a scuffle with Hells Angels members who had been hired to act as security guards.
+The event became notorious for the fatal stabbing of teenager Meredith Hunter in front of the stage by Hells Angels after he drew a revolver during the Rolling Stones' performance.